 Does the Alliance engage in lobbying?

 The Alliance engages in lobbying to the extent permitted under state laws and our non-profit status.
 The Alliance is incorporated in Massachusetts as a non-profit and is a tax exempt charitable organization pursuant to section 501(c)3 of the federal tax code.
 Back to Top

 Do I have to be a CEO or top executive to participate in Alliance activities?

 Alliance membership is open to business leaders regardless of rank, title or tenure.
 As long as you have a commitment to creating sustainable growth and opportunity for everyone in Massachusetts, you will feel at home in the Alliance.
 Our conferences, education programs and other activities are likewise open to a wide array of business leaders.
-Please contact Erica Levy at elevy@AllianceBL.org to discuss your particular area of interest.
+Please contact Ellie Miller at emiller@AllianceBL.org to discuss your particular area of interest.
 Back to Top

 How do I join the Alliance?

 Qualified individuals (CEOs, senior executives, entrepreneurs, and investors) are invited to join the Alliance.
 Learn more here, or contact us at info@AllianceBL.org for more information.
 Back to Top

 Why do you call your members “participating leaders”?